Anthology of American Folk Music

 Anthology of American Folk Music is a three-volume compilation album released in August 1952 by Folkways Records.
-It was compiled by experimental filmmaker Harry Smith from his own collection of 78 rpm records.
+It was compiled by American polymath Harry Smith from his own collection of 78 rpm records.
 It consists of eighty-four recordings of American folk, blues and country music made and issued from 1926 to 1933 by a variety of performers, divided into three categories: "ballads", "social music", and "songs".

 The anthology sold relatively poorly, with no notable early coverage besides a minor mention in Sing Out! in 1958.
 However, it eventually became regarded as a landmark and influential release, particularly for the 1950s and 1960s American folk music revival.
 In 2003, Rolling Stone ranked it at number 276 on their list of The 500 Greatest Albums of All Time.
 In 2005, it was inducted into the National Recording Registry by the Library of Congress.

 Background

 Harry Smith was a West Coast filmmaker, magickian and bohemian eccentric.
 As a teenager he started collecting old blues, jazz, country, Cajun, and gospel records and accumulated a large collection of 78s, those being the only medium at the time.

 In 1947, he met with Moses Asch, with an interest in selling or licensing the collection to Asch's label, Folkways Records.
 Smith wrote that he selected recordings from between "1927, when electronic recording made possible accurate music reproduction, and 1932, when the Great Depression halted folk music sales."
 When the Anthology was released, neither Folkways nor Smith possessed the licensing rights to these recordings, some of which had initially been issued by record companies that were still in existence, including Columbia.
 The anthology thus technically qualifies as a high profile bootleg.
 Folkways would later obtain some licensing rights, although the Anthology would not be completely licensed until the 1997 Smithsonian reissue.
 Asch had a "reputation for releasing copyrighted songs without going through the proper legal channels."